 ICC Color Profiles

+Any time an image is being transferred from one view to another – camera/scanner to computer monitor, computer monitor to printed image – the colour profile for that particular device/substrate must be used to ensure the colours are correctly reproduced in the new view.
 ICC stands for International Colour Consortium.
-The organization certifies colour profiles so they can be widely recognized and utilized by different programs (since each program has its own Colour Management System).
+The organisation certifies colour profiles so they can be widely recognized and utilised by different programs (since each program has its own Colour Management System).
 Colour profiles are made up of tables of data that help the computer correctly display the colours in the transferred image, and are created by the company who manufactured the device.
 The profile tells the print technician the lightest and darkest tones in the image file and the colour range (gamut), as well as the relationship between the colour tones.
 In addition, a colour profile can describe the abilities of the monitor, camera, scanner, printer, or substrate.

-Soft proof – a digital view of the image once the colour match is done but before it has been printed, provided the monitor is correctly calibrated.
+A digital view of the image once the colour match is done but before it has been printed, provided the monitor is correctly calibrated.